dvsource1/exam-reports-mission/README.md

 - [x] Report Router Resolver
 - [x] Student Multi Select
 - [x] Bar Chart
+- [~] Documenting
-- [x] UI & Responsiveness
+- [~] UI & Responsiveness
-- [x] Documenting
+- [ ] Login & Registration form validations
 - [ ] Unit Testing

 ## Development server

+1. Run `npm install` to install dependencies.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2. Then run `ng serve` for a dev server.

+3. Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+4. Please make sure to enable a CORS extension in your browser.
+See `https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en`.